 The BOP continues its progress of improving environmental and energy performance.
-Thirtyfive energy performance contracts have been initiated over the last five years, with projects awarded at 21 BOP institutions through FY 2017.
+The BOP is aggressively pursuing energy performance contracting finance mechanisms permitted by Executive Order 13693.
+Thirty-five energy performance contracts have been initiated over the last five years, with projects awarded at twenty-three BOP institutions through FY 2017.
 As part of these projects, the BOP is implementing green initiatives such as solar power, wind turbines, biomass boilers, geo-thermal systems, lighting upgrades, water conservation retrofits, heating and cooling equipment replacement, and many other energy saving measures.